Pompassador

 1. Remember to give your dog breaks, there is no need to train strength or coordination every single day.
 Personally I train 1-3 times a week.

-The exercises you choose for your dog should be adjusted according to your dog's needs.
-I get help from my dog's Physio to find their weaknesses.
+The exercises you choose for your dog should be adjusted after your dog’s needs.
+I get help from my dog’s physio to find their weaknesses.
 I have added some videos of my dogs doing different strength and coordination exercises for inspiration:

 3. Rest Days and Recovery